nulpunt/nulpunt/Server-API.md

   - dates;
   - whatever;
   - Publish Yes/No;
+  - Delete Yes/No;
 Result:
 	Updated document.

 Side effects:
-- The metadata of the document gets updated with the specified values.
+- The metadata of the document gets updated with the specified values;
 - if Published == yes, document will become visible on the site.
-No: remove from site.
+No: remove from site;
+- if Delete == yes, document, all metadata and any comments will be deleted from the database.

 ## admin/analyse